Trip tips: Galway, Ireland's most Irish city

 Nestled in the Galway Bay, the combined effects of the Atlantic ocean and Twelve Pins mountains mean the weather is far from boring.

-The city is a gateway to the rugged Connemara region, while the wild ocean is a favorite among water-sports enthusiasts.
+The city is a gateway to the rugged Connemara region, while the wild ocean is a favourite among water-sports enthusiasts.

 One of Galway's assets is its compact size.
 Its historic landmarks are conveniently located with 10 minutes' walk of each other, meaning they can all be visited in an afternoon.
 Galway is best explored by foot as public transport is limited.